Skip to main content

 The food you consume provides the essential building blocks and instructional signals for your body’s entire hormonal communication network.

 The quality of your dietary choices has a direct impact on this delicate hormonal architecture.
 For instance, cholesterol, a type of fat often demonized, is the precursor molecule for all steroid hormones, including cortisol, testosterone, and estrogen.
-A diet severely lacking in can compromise your body’s ability to produce these vital messengers.
+A diet severely lacking in healthy fats can compromise your body’s ability to produce these vital messengers.

 Similarly, amino acids, the building blocks of protein, are required for the synthesis of thyroid hormones, which govern your metabolism.
 Consuming adequate high-quality protein is therefore essential for maintaining a healthy metabolic rate.
 Carbohydrates, too, play a critical role.

-They influence the secretion of insulin, a powerful hormone that not only regulates but also interacts with many other hormonal pathways.
+They influence the secretion of insulin, a powerful hormone that not only regulates blood sugar but also interacts with many other hormonal pathways.
 Understanding these fundamental connections is the first step toward using your diet as a tool for recalibrating your internal systems.

 The Language of Macronutrients